blockbridge/blockbridge-kb/howto/volumes/index.md

 ## Spare Disk Management

 The Volume Manager works to ensure that volumes are online and healthy at all times.
-When a permanent device failure occurs, the Volume Manager attempts to repair the volume using an available replacement device (i.e., spare).
+When a permanent disk failure occurs, the Volume Manager attempts to repair the volume using an available replacement disk (i.e., spare).

 The Volume Manager searches for a replacement disk using the selection criteria set in volume configuration.
-It is essential to know that the selection criteria affect the eligibility of replacement devices.
+It is essential to know that the selection criteria affect the eligibility of replacement disks.

 **Successful automatic replacement occurs when:**
 * A volume must is `degraded`, but `online`.
-* An unused device is available that matches the volume's device selection criteria.
+* An unused disk is available that matches the volume's disk selection criteria.
-* The unused device has the exact capacity of the failed device.
+* The unused disk has the exact capacity of the failed disk.

-If a replacement device is unavailable, the Volume Manager asserts the `VolumeUnableToRepair` alert and continues to search indefinitely.
+If a replacement disk is unavailable, the Volume Manager asserts the `VolumeUnableToRepair` alert and continues to search indefinitely.

-{% include tip.html content="We recommend that you deploy a single unused device per enclosure.
-If you have mixed capacity devices, you should configure a spare for each capacity." %}
+{% include tip.html content="We recommend that you deploy a single unused disk per enclosure.
+If you have mixed capacity disks, you should configure a spare for each capacity." %}

 # Troubleshooting